 Clinic members are working with the Center for Reproductive Rights to research and draft a background memorandum on legal standards and policies relating to access to emergency contraception for survivors of violence in South Asia (with a focus on Nepal, Sri Lanka, Pakistan, Bangladesh and India) for an upcoming litigation workshop in Nepal.
 The Clinic will also use this research for an amicus brief to be submitted with CRR’s Asia Program on a public interest case initiated in India.
 This case, filed by the Human Rights Law Network in the High Court of Punjab and Haryana, calls on the government to protect women’s reproductive health by providing access to a full range of contraceptive methods, information and services, and consequently end violations of women’s fundamental rights arising from this lack of access.
 The petition alleges that women face serious barriers due to flawed state policies and the failure of the state government to implement national-level policy guarantees.

 The clinic is undertaking a study for the Refugee Solidarity Network on the rights of refugees in Turkey.
 Turkey hosts 70,000 asylum-seekers from Iran, Iraq, Afghanistan, and Somalia, as well as nearly a million displaced Syrians, making it the 6th most significant host country in the world.
-In April 2013, Turkey passed its first-ever comprehensive legislation on asylum and refugee issues including the appointment of a new civilian agency under the Ministry of Interior (the Directorate General for Migration Management) to administer Refugee Status Determination (RSD) procedures (a legal procedure to identify whether someone is a refugee).
-Until now, RSD has been conducted by UNHCR, but UNHCR will be transitioning the process to the new government agency sometimes this year.
+In April 2013, Turkey passed its first-ever comprehensive legislation on asylum and refugee issues including the establishment of a new civilian agency, the Directorate General for Migration Management, tasked with administering a new Refugee Status Determination (RSD) procedure (a legal process to identify whether someone is a refugee).
+The new legislation will bring many changes to the current parallel UNHCR-government procedure.
 The goal of the project is to conduct research and fact-finding to help prepare local NGOs for this transition.
-The Clinic has been asked to prepare a report that examines transitions that have occurred in other countries.
-The report will conclude by offering recommendations for Turkey, NGOs working there on refugee protection, and UNHCR.
+The Clinic has been asked to prepare a report that examines similar transitions that have occurred in other countries.
+The report will conclude by offering recommendations for the government of Turkey, NGOs working there on refugee protection, and UNHCR.

 The report, "Promoting Clinical Legal Education in India: A Case Study of the Citizen Participation Clinic" is the product of a unique collaboration between the Good Rural Governance and Citizen Participation Clinic at Jindal Global Law School and the Cornell International Human Rights Clinic at Cornell Law School.
 Students at Jindal and Cornell participated in a joint clinic by videoconference from January to May, 2012 and prepared this report.
 The Report points out that most law schools in India lack robust clinical legal education programs.
 Clinical legal education is essential to preparing law students to practice law effectively and promoting access to justice for marginalized groups.
 The report recommends that law schools mandate that trained faculty directly supervise students undertaking legal work, provide credit to students who engage in legal aid services, and ensure low student-teacher ratios.
 Additionally, the report recommends that the Bar Council repeal its prohibition against professors and students practicing law before courts in India.
 The report describes the key features of the Citizen Participation Clinic, which aims to address the disconnect between the Indian Constitution's promise for a dignified life for every citizen and the reality of undignified human existence for the majority of the population, particularly in rural India.
 That Clinic is one important example of a successful clinical model that can be adopted by other law schools in India to engage with their neighboring communities and to train law students in important lawyering skills.